nobrakal/TheBlackCurse/README.md

 * cannotgothrough: the list of the char that the player cannot go through
 * radius: the radius of view of the player.
 If set to 0 or less, the player can see evrything
 * msgwinheight: the height in pixel of the message window.
 By default to 5
+* currul: The actual upper left corner of the camera, by default set to Point {y=0,x=0}

 #### ID
 You can assign to each id (so to each string on the map file) some options.
 The syntax is: